Khushil-Dave/ddf-portfolio/README.md

 - At higher frequency (100 Hz), the LED appears stable and continuously ON.

 → Moreover,this happens because the switching becomes too fast for the human eye to detect.
 → As i observed the flickering effect gradually disappears as the frequency increases and becomes almost unnoticeable around higher frequencies (≈ 45–100 Hz).
+# Exercise 2: Introduction to Arduino
+### Task 2.1 – Connecting the buzzer
+### 🔍 My experience/observation:

+    My experience/observation:

+I connected the buzzer to the Arduino and uploaded the test code successfully.The buzzer produced sound according to the HIGH and LOW timing values in the code.
+By changing the delay values, I observed that the sound pattern and speed changed noticeably.

+- Smaller delay → faster beeping
+- Larger delay → slower beeping

+This helped me understand how timing in Arduino code directly affects hardware behavior.